-Valuation frequency Subscription/Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank Business Day in Luxembourg D (i.e. Any full bank business day in Luxembourg) D at 13h30 Luxembourg Time D+2
+Valuation frequency Subscription/Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank Business D (i.e. Any full bank business day D at 13h30 Luxembourg D+2 Day in Luxembourg in Luxembourg) Time

-^{}D= Day on which the subscription, redemption or conversion application is processed by the SICAV's Registrar and Transfer Agent.
+D= Day on which the subscription, redemption or conversion application is processed by the SICAV's Registrar and Transfer Agent.
 Applications received by the SICAV's Registrar and Transfer before the cut-off time on any full bank business day in Luxembourg will be processed on such day.
 Applications received after the cut-off time will be processed on the following full bank business day in Luxembourg.